justinchoi001/liferay-learn-0/docs/dxp-cloud/latest/en/build-and-deploy/understanding-deployment-types.md

 Meanwhile, the **StatefulSet** type features the following:

-* Access to a dedicated SSD for the service
+* Service is allocated a dedicated SSD
 * Network identifiers are stable and unique (e.g., `search-0`, `search-1`)
 * Deployment and scaling are ordered
 * Automated rolling updates are ordered